jslater89/OpenTafl/README.txt

 move), for readability and consistency, and 'jump' will accept either form of the address.

+Old saved games can be deleted using the 'Delete a saved game' option in the Extras menu.

 6. PUZZLES --------------------------------------------------------------------
 Some tafl puzzles come in the form of OpenTafl Notation rules strings, which